djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 I can start a self-funded/bootstrapped software company, which can lead to proper income. ie a cash-machine

-[The Ladders of Wealth Creation](https://nathanbarry.com/wealth-creation/) is a journey I'm on from employee, own service business, productised service with fixed price, recurring montly billing.. and towards selling products.
+[The Ladders of Wealth Creation](https://nathanbarry.com/wealth-creation/) is a journey I'm on from employee, own service business, productised service with fixed price, recurring monthly billing.. and towards selling products.

 > Find a small group of people and make them amazingly happy and you will make money.

 Great... but show me a repeatable process of how to narrow down on markets where I may find a niche

-> Practise is everything... always keep shipping... and fail fast!
+> Practice is everything... always keep shipping... and fail fast!
 Then do again.

 These are all great pieces of advice.. but the subtext is much harder.. about marketing too and getting good at that.
 So perhaps ship, market, fail fast!